techiesakar/Find-The-Thief/README.md

 And same happens with the Player 2, 3, 4, 5 and 6 ( Computer automatically picks any random person excluding themself)

-At the end, calculate total marks and declare winner
+At the end, calculate total marks and declare winner.